axe-api/docs/docs/basics/models/index.md

 ## Middlewares

 Sometimes, you may want to protect your models by requests.
 In those cases, you can use model-based middleware.
-We are expecting you to define basically an [Express Middleware](https://expressjs.com/en/guide/writing-middleware.html).
+We are expecting you to define basically an <a href="https://expressjs.com/en/guide/writing-middleware.html" target="_blank" rel="noreferrer">Express Middleware</a>.
 To do add a middleware to a model handlers, you should use `middlewares` getter like the following code;

 ```ts
 import { Request, Response, NextFunction } from "express";